 Need help with the costs of studying?
-The College Learning Allowance (CLA) is available to students who come from a household with a net income below £21,000.
+Student Financial Support is available to students who come from a household with a net income below £21,000.
 It will help them with the costs of travel (and childcare if they're aged 20 and over).
 Funds are limited, so apply early.

 How to Apply

 - Collect a form from the Student Information Centre

 - Print an application form

 - ...or contact firstname.lastname@example.org